-Employees are normally retained in a Company Voluntary Arrangement (CVA).
+Employees are normally retained in a CVA.
 However it is likely that restructuring will be required which could mean some redundancies.

 Company Voluntary Arrangement and Employees